-If you’re starting a business in 2019, your first step is probably making a website.
+If you’re starting a business, your first step is probably making a website.
 Maybe even before you register as a company.
 Before you dive in though, you’ll want to consider your options for web hosting.

 What is a Web Hosting Service?